-On October 9, 2022, the Company entered into a definitive merger agreement to merge our European business with CF Acquisition Corp.
-VIII ("CFFE"), a special purpose acquisition company, to form a new publicly-traded company which will be called XBP Europe Holdings, Inc. Upon closing of the transaction, we will indirectly own a majority of the outstanding capital stock of XBP Europe Holdings, Inc. The completion of these transactions is subject to customary closing conditions, several of which are outside the control of the parties, and there can be no assurance as to whether or when a closing will occur.
-These contemplated transactions are not reflected in these condensed consolidated financial statements.
+On October 9, 2022, the Company entered into a definitive merger agreement to merge its European business with CF Acquisition Corp.
+VIII ("CFFE"), a special purpose acquisition company, to form a new publicly-traded company which will be called XBP Europe, Inc. ("XBP Europe").
+Following the closing of the transaction, which occurred on November 29, 2023, the Company indirectly owns a majority of the outstanding capital stock of XBP Europe.
+The effects of these transactions are not reflected in these condensed consolidated financial statements (see Note 14 - Subsequent Events for further details).